I try to bike in to the office at least twice a week. The ride is eleven miles each way, of mainly side streets, with a handful of highway overpasses.

 The Author’s Lesson

-The funny thing is, it was over pretty fast, maybe in one minute thirty seconds, and I got the job done.
+It was all over pretty fast, maybe in one minute thirty seconds.
+I got the job done.
 The wins in this daring experiment?

 1. I saved time.
 I usually like ten minute showers to think and pretend I’m enjoying a stand up hot tub.